 4. Make your projects recurring

-Recurring projects are very powerful as it leads to continuous commissioning of your building systems.
-It’s common to set these up for annual testing around heating and cooling season or to do year round continuous testing.
+Recurring projects are very powerful as it lead to the continuous commissioning of your building systems.
+It’s common to set these up for annual testing around the heating and cooling season or to do year-round continuous testing.

 Introduction This guide serves as an end to end walkthrough for users looking to create their own Functional Testing Workflows inside of KODE OS.
 We will introduce the concept of functional testing, showcase goals and examples, provide a scalable ...